 1969 – The Morgantown Country Club closes, and the land is acquired by WVU to become home to the new WVU College of Law facility.

-1974 – The College of Law moves into its new law center on the Evansdale Campus.
+1974 – The College of Law moves into its new Evansdale Campus home built on the back nine of the old Morgantown Golf and Country Club.

 1989 – Graduates of the College of Law are required to take and pass the West Virginia Bar Examination; West Virginia “diploma privilege” ends.